wix-incubator/wix-rest-docs/app-management/guides/About the Editor Deep Link API.md

 - **Custom Element** - A website component that contains a custom script as well as custom parameters with UI control elements in a Settings panel.

-- **Editor Deep Link** - A link that sends a site owner to the Editor, adding a Custom Element components directly to the page.
+- **Editor Deep Link** - A link that sends a user to the Editor, adding a Custom Element components directly to the page.

 ## Use Cases